-The P.G. and Research Department of Zoology, Nehru Memorial College (Autonomous), Puthanamaptti has conducted a three - day training programme on "Rain Water Harvesting and Grey water use for agricultural purposes" for the Puthanampatti, Abinimamgalam, Omanthur and Kottathur villagers and farmers on 22nd to 24th August at Nehru Memorial College campus.
+The P.G. and Research Department of Zoology, Nehru Memorial College (Autonomous), Puthanamaptti has conducted a three - day training programme on "Rain Water Harvesting and Grey water use for agricultural purposes for the Puthanampatti, Abinimamgalam, Omanthur, Kottathur and Senkattupatti villagers and farmers on 22nd to 24th August at Nehru Memorial College campus.
 In the first day, i.e on 22/08/2017 The programme was started exactly at 10.00 am at Seminar Hall of Nehru Memorial College with Tamilthai Vazhathu.

 First and foremost Prof. M.P.
 Santhi, Associate Professor and Head, Department of Zoology gave the welcome address to the gatherings.
 Secondly, Dr. A.R.
 Pon periyasamy, Principal, Nehru Memorial College delivered inaugural address to the gatherings.
 Further he emphasized that the women should take care of the families and she takes care of to fetch water from distance.
 The using up of grey water in their gardens and lands will be useful one.
 Planting of trees is essential one he added, the pollution; scarcity of water and rainwater harvesting among people is outstanding problem in the world.
 The biodiversity present in the Western Ghats should be protected.
 So that we may get more rainfall and that can be harvested for our all need.
 The Western Ghats is the second largest biodiversity area in the world followed by Amazan forest.
 The Western Ghats afforded that much of faunal and floral wealth and that should be protected immediately.
 The green house effect and global warming should be concentrated, recycling of water, rain water harvesting, salinity and natural disaster should be concentrated, he added.